FY2025 wait times by category, service center, and field office, plus the quarterly trend data that national averages bury.

 Humanitarian-based I-485

 Executive Order 14163 (January 20, 2025) suspended refugee entry under the U.S. Refugee Admissions Program.
-Presidential Proclamation 10998 (December 16, 2025; published December 19, 2025) imposed entry restrictions on certain foreign nationals.
-The specific USCIS memorandum numbers cited here should be removed unless they can be tied to a current official USCIS posting.
+Presidential Proclamation 10998 (December 16, 2025) imposed entry restrictions on certain foreign nationals.
+By February 2026 the monthly data showed refugee adjustments at 2 approvals nationwide and Cuban Adjustment Act cases at 10, with both categories' running averages distorted far above their real processing pace as a result.

 USCIS partially lifted the asylum-benefit hold for non-high-risk nationals on March 30, 2026.
-For T-visa and U-visa-based AOS, waits sit at 42 months and 14–28 months respectively.
-HRIFA and Cuban Adjustment Act cases are frequently "N/A" at the service-center level.
+For T-visa and U-visa-based AOS, waits sit at 42 months and 14 to 28 months respectively.
+HRIFA and Cuban Adjustment Act cases are frequently "N/A" at the service-center level, though Cuban adjustments closed in a median of 9.1 months on the FY2025 Q4 books before approvals were held.

 Other (HRIFA, Cuban Adjustment, Lautenberg, SIJ, DED)

-The smallest category, usually called "All Other AOS" in USCIS historic data, covers HRIFA (Haitian Refugee Immigration Fairness Act), the Cuban Adjustment Act, Lautenberg Amendment filings, Special Immigrant Juvenile cases, diplomats adjusting under INA § 101(a)(27)(K), and Deferred Enforced Departure parolees.
-Pending dropped slightly from 49,446 to 46,287 across FY2025 Q1 to Q3.
-Historic FY2025 medians for this category ran around 11.6 months, a big improvement from the FY2020 peak of 32.7 months, though individual file types can still run much longer.
+The smallest category, usually called "All Other AOS" in USCIS historic data, covers HRIFA (Haitian Refugee Immigration Fairness Act), the Cuban Adjustment Act, Lautenberg Amendment filings, Special Immigrant Juvenile cases, diplomats adjusting under INA 101(a)(27)(K), and Deferred Enforced Departure parolees.
+Pending fell from 49,446 to 41,509 across FY2025.
+The FY2025 Q4 median for this category ran about 18.5 months, slower than the family and employment buckets but well below the FY2020 peak of 32.7 months, though individual file types can still run much longer.

 Service center and field office breakdown